Skip to Content

 The Presidio is another great place to enjoy San Francisco’s natural beauty.
 It is home to hiking trails, Crissy Field, and Baker Beach, a great place to snap pictures with Golden Gate Bridge in the background.

 But wait, there’s more!
-Here are the top 10 things to do in San Francisco with kids.
+Here are the best things to do in San Francisco with kids.

 Book your San Francisco lodging and get the lowest rates, guaranteed.